sendgrid/docs/content/docs/ui/account-and-settings/troubleshooting-delays-and-latency.md

 More often that not, one of the 3 suggestions above will resolve a latency problem.
 However, some latency issues are simply due to the quality of your connection or traffic shaping.
 There is always the possibility that network problem issue lies with either yours or your ISPs configuration.
 Below are a number of methods that will help you determine where a latency issue really is.

-**Installing hping**
-- Open "terminal".
-Type "brew install hping".

 **Hping**
-1. We'll begin with hping.
+1. We'll begin with [hping](http://www.hping.org/).
 You should always test hping to help determine response time and TTL (time to live) in milliseconds.
 In our troubleshooting scenario below, we'll run a hping command to our SMTP server at **smtp.sendgrid.net**
 2. How to run hping: Open “terminal”.
-Type “sudo /usr/local/sbin/hping smtp.sendgrid.net -p 587 -S” and you will see a ping occur continually.
+Type “sudo hping smtp.sendgrid.net -p 587 -S” and you will see a ping occur continually.
 ```
-sudo /usr/local/sbin/hping smtp.sendgrid.net -p 587 -S
+sudo hping smtp.sendgrid.net -p 587 -S
 Password:
 HPING smtp.sendgrid.net (gpd0 169.45.89.186): S set, 40 headers + 0 data bytes
 len=44 ip=169.45.89.186 ttl=49 DF id=0 sport=587 flags=SA seq=0 win=29200 rtt=40.5 ms